devcontainers/spec/proposals/devcontainer-templates-distribution.md

 ## Versioning

-Each Template is published with only the `latest` tag.
-Tooling that handles releasing Templates will republish the `latest` tag every time a new release is created.
+Each Template is individually [versioned according to the semver specification](https://semver.org/).
+The `version` property in the respective `devcontainer-template.json` file is parsed to determine if the Template should be republished.

+Tooling that handles publishing Templates will not republish Templates if that exact version has already been published; however, tooling must republish major and minor versions in accordance with the semver specification.

 ## Packaging